Deborah D. Hoover, President & CEO

 Scott Shane, Research Fellow

 Dr. Shane joined Burton D. Morgan Foundation in April 2015 as its first Research Fellow of the Burton D. Morgan Fellowship Program.
 Scott has written extensively about entrepreneurship and innovation.
 His book Illusions of Entrepreneurship: The Costly Myths That Entrepreneurs, Investors, and Policy Makers Live by (Yale University Press, 2008) was one of the top ten business books of the year for Amazon.com.
 His 2005 book Finding Fertile Ground: Identifying Extraordinary Opportunities for New Businesses won the 2006 Golden Book Award for best business book of the year and has been translated into eight languages.
 Scott was the 2009 winner of the Global Award for Entrepreneurship Research, and has also written extensively for popular audiences, currently penning a regular column for the Entrepreneur small business website.
 He has been a frequent commentator on television programs, appearing on CNN and Fox Business, and he has been a guest on dozens of radio talk shows across the globe.
 After faculty stints at the University of Maryland, Massachusetts Institute of Technology, and Georgia Institute of Technology, Scott is currently the A. Malachi Mixon III Professor of Entrepreneurial Studies at Case Western Reserve University and a visiting scholar at the Federal Reserve Bank of Cleveland.
 Scott received his A.B. at Brown University and his PhD in applied economics from the Wharton School of the University of Pennsylvania.
-Scott is also an active angel investor with the Northcoast Angel Fund.
+Scott is also an active angel investor.